 High quality resources are essential in the teaching of Maths and all classrooms are equipped with Numicon - a concrete apparatus with supporting imagery to embed deep understanding.
 Along with this, children have access to online resources which allow parents to support with home learning - My Maths and Times Tables Rock Stars.

-Traditionally the foundation subjects (Science, History, Geography, Art, DT, etc.) are often taught in isolation and without any direct reference to children's experiences.
-We are pleased to say that this is no longer the case for our foundation curriculum at Hale.
-We have adopted the Cornerstones approach which combines the subjects into meaningful, engaging and exciting 'projects' for the children to learn over a half term period.
+We have adopted the innovative Cornerstones approach which combines all the foundation subjects such as art, DT, Geography, History etc into meaningful, engaging and exciting 'projects' for the children to learn over a half term period.

 Every project starts with a 'launch' with the aim of hooking learners in with a memorable experience.
-This could be a visit out somewhere, for example the Y3 visit to Butser Ancient Farm to launch 'Tribal Tales', or a workshop within school, for example ZooLab who visit Y1 to launch 'Paws, Claws & Whiskers'.
-Or the launch could be an event or day worked into the curriculum such as the Y4 'Potions' day or the Y2 messy afternoon for 'Muck, Mess & Mixtures'.
+This could be an exciting educational visit out or a workshop within school.
+The launch could be an event or day worked into the curriculum such as the Y4 'Potions' day or the Y2 messy afternoon for 'Muck, Mess & Mixtures'.
 The idea of the launch is to set the scene for learning and provide a context for the children, provoking curiosity and interest.

 |AUTUMN 1||AUTUMN 2||SPRING 1||SPRING 2||SUMMER 1||SUMMER 2|